ktravers/ktravers.github.io/_posts/2018-03-14-pattern-matching.md

 But you might have noticed our Elixir example here has a bit of an unfair advantage.
 Most of the added complexity in the Ruby and Javascript examples came from handling `nil` cases, and we're not checking for those at all in the Elixir example - yet.

-You might be tempted to throw a `case` statement into the first `display_name/1` function clause.
+You might be tempted to throw a `case` statement into the first `display_name/1` function clause (more on function `name/arity` syntax [here](https://elixirschool.com/en/lessons/basics/functions/#function-naming-and-arity)).
 You'll want to resist, though, because `case` statements are not The Elixir Way™.
 Before reaching for `case`, try adding more clauses with higher specificity instead:

 ```elixir
 defmodule Account do